cylc/cylc-doc/src/glossary.rst

       The start cycle point is the :term:`cycle point` where the :term:`scheduler` :term:`starts <start>` running from.

-      This may be before or after the :term:`initial cycle point`.
+      This may be after the :term:`initial cycle point`.

       See :ref:`start_stop_cycle_point` for more information.